fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

 Because of the rest operator we get the functions as an array, so we can call the built-in `reduceRight` function from the array prototype.

-Then, we pass in 2 arguments to the `reduceRight` call.
+Then, we pass in an arguments to the `reduceRight` call.

-- First, we pass a function that receives two functions as arguments, and returns an inline variadic function that calls the two functions successively with its arguments. _The variadic (any number of arguments) bit was added so that we can compose non-unary (more than one argument) functions too_.
+We pass a function that receives two functions as arguments, and returns an inline variadic function that calls the two functions successively with its arguments.

-- The second parameter to `reduceRight` is an identity function, something that returns whatever it received.
-This is to prevent the `compose` from crashing and burning if someone passes in only 1 function as argument.
+_The variadic (any number of arguments) bit was added so that we can compose non-unary (more than one argument) functions too_.

 Happy composing, Enjoy!